 IEEE Author Digital Tool Box

 Author-created PDF preprints must be Xplore compliant in order to be posted.
 IEEE has released a series of digital tools (including IEEE PDF Checker) for authors to check their PDFs for Xplore compliance.
-These tools can be found at the Author Digital Tool Box at IEEE.org.
+These tools can be found at the IEEE Author Center.

 Pre-Submission Professional Editing Services Available to IEEE Authors